leonardovazsp/rubiks-cube/README.md

 # Rubiks Cube Robot Solver

-When an engineer gets bored, he/she builds a Rubiks Cube robot.
 This is a simple robot that solves a Rubiks Cube.
 It uses 2x cameras to capture the entirety of the cube at once, and then uses a neural network to determine the cube's state.
-The solving algorithm is a deep reinforcement learning algorithm that learns to solve the cube by trial and error (just for the fun of it).
+The solving algorithm is a deep reinforcement learning algorithm that learns to solve the cube by trial and error.

 ## Hardware